 - MAPDs — Medicare Advantage Prescription Drug Plans — include prescription drug coverage bundled into one plan.

-- Most Medicare Advantage plans in Texas include extra benefits like vision, dental, and hearing care; wellness and fitness club memberships like SilverSneakers; Medicare over-the-counter medication allowances; transportation to and from medical appointments; and meal delivery services.
+- Most Medicare Advantage plans include extra benefits like vision, dental, and hearing care; wellness and fitness club memberships like SilverSneakers; Medicare over-the-counter medication allowances; transportation to and from medical appointments; and meal delivery services.